apache/incubator-xtable/website/docs/unity-catalog.md

 ## Conclusion
 In this guide we saw how to,
-1. sync a source table to create metadata for the desired target table formats using XTable
+1. sync a source table to create metadata for the desired target table formats using Apache XTable™ (Incubating)
 2. catalog the data in Delta format in Unity Catalog on Databricks
 3. query the Delta table using Databricks SQL editor